munificent/game-programming-patterns/book/service-locator.markdown

 ^code 5

-The way it "locates" is very simple: it relies on some outside code somewhere to register a service provider with it before any other code tries to use the service.
-When the game is starting up, it will call some code like this:
+The way it "locates" is very simple: it relies on some outside code to register a service provider before any tries to use the service.
+When the game is starting up, it calls some code like this:

 ^code 11